Six Reasons to Skip a Workout

 After surgery.
-Avoiding exercise immediately after a major surgery is pretty obvious, but skipping a couple workouts after minor surgery may be a good idea as well.
+Avoiding exercise immediately after a major surgery is pretty obvious, but skipping a couple of workouts after minor surgery may be a good idea as well.
 Your body is working overtime to heal itself; it doesn't need you putting on more stress.
 Ask your doctor when it would be appropriate to start back.

 After major physical exertion.
 If you just finished a triathlon, ran a marathon, or competed in a tough mudder, significant events like that can push your body to the edge.
 The day after it's good to try some foam rolling or take a walk to relieve any soreness, but skip the regular workout for a day or two to give your body time to recover.

 Times when you're truly sleep deprived.
 I don't mean a little tired in the morning.
-When that happens, exercise can actually wake you up and give a boost to your day.
+When that happens, exercise can wake you up and give a boost to your day.
 I mean if you stayed up all night, are dealing with jet lag or haven't had more than four or five hours sleep several nights in a row.
 If you're nodding off doing everyday things like sitting at a computer, reading a book or driving a car, you need to get some shut-eye.
 Go to bed early and remove distractions to get some deep and restful sleep.
 When you're fully rested you can get back to exercising.

-For women, after childbirth it can actually be dangerous to work out too soon.
+For women, after childbirth, it can be dangerous to work out too soon.
 Most doctors recommend waiting six weeks after birth - longer if you had a C-section.
 If you're anxious about losing the weight, get your doctor's clearance and start by attending postnatal fitness classes.
 If they aren't available where you live, gentle walking, kegel exercises and light stretching can ease you back into a regular program.
-Avoid sit-ups or strenuous aerobic activities the first few weeks because those can cause a strain on your pelvic floor.
+Avoid sit-ups or strenuous aerobic activities during the first few weeks because those can cause a strain on your pelvic floor.

-It's OK to miss a workout once in awhile.
+It's OK to miss a workout once in a while.
 Just make sure you have a good reason.

 Call for a FREE Consultation (305) 296-3434